isomerpages/moe-navalbasepri/_the-navalite-programme/Character Development/Character & Citizenship Education.md

 Every student in NBPS has to contribute at least 10 hours each year to complete VIA activities.
 Students will participate actively and meaningfully in a wide range of activities planned by the school.
 The activities will provide experiential learning opportunities to develop.

 ![](/images/CCE/CCE%201.png)![](/images/CCE/CCE%202.png)

 These are the level programmes in NBPS:
 ![](/images/CCE/CCE%203.png)

+These are the basic programmes for all NBPS students: